 Where to Begin

 Many businesses realize they need to engage better with their customers, but haven’t found a way to start yet.
+They know they need to produce content, but unsure where to begin.
+Gaining an advantage through content means utilizing content that is relevant to your customers.
+Don’t fall into the trap of assuming that you already know what your customers want.
 Discovering what the top concerns of your customers are (which of course can be accomplished via customer surveys) can give you a “way in” towards building a base of helpful content to deploy.
 A well-curated piece of customer-oriented content will be key in keeping that conversation between your business and your customer moving forward.

 Dr. Jeanne Hurlbert, President of Hurlbert Consulting, brings to her role as STAFDA’s endorsed customer service consultancy expertise in sociology and survey research.
 After spending more than 25 years in academia, she now uses her extensive behavioral science expertise to help companies like yours distinguish yourselves through customer service.
 What sets her approach to customer service apart is that she begins by helping companies meld research and marketing to find out exactly (a) what their customers want and (b) how well they’re succeeding in giving customers what they want.
 Jeanne provides STAFDA members with 30 minutes of complimentary consulting per year; please identify yourself as a STAFDA member when you contact her.
 You can schedule a consult with her by going to www.ConciergeCustomerService.com or you can call her at 888-590-9677.
 And, if you’d like to complete her complimentary assessment, just go to www.FixYourService.com.